apache/skywalking-python/README.md

 ## Set up Python Agent

-SkyWalking Python SDK requires SkyWalking 8.0+.
+SkyWalking Python SDK requires SkyWalking 8.0+ and Python 3.5+.

 > If you want to try out the latest features that're not released yet, please refer to [the guide](docs/FAQ.md#q-how-to-build-from-sources) to build from sources.